 12. Healthy weight with extra belly fat

 Obesity is a well-known risk factor for heart disease.
-Recent Mayo Clinic research shows that people who have a perfectly healthy weight can be at an even higher risk than obese people if their waist-to-hip ratio is high.
+Research shows that those at a healthy weight with a high waist to high ratio might be at higher risk than obese.
 So if your body mass index (BMI) is low, but you have extra fat around your belly, this is a risk factor to take seriously.